learn-co-curriculum/phase-3-sql-database-basics/README.md

 ![Sqlite help output](https://curriculum-content.s3.amazonaws.com/phase-3/database-basics/sqlite-help.png)

-Woah, that's a lot.
+Wow, that's a lot.
 Don't worry too much about all of these different commands right now.
 Just know that you can always use `.help` to check out the available options.